 Because individual people are doing the selling on the eBay marketplace (not one big company) there are pros and cons.
-The biggest advantage is that the workplace delays that can plague the big players like Amazon are not going to be issue for you when you buy on eBay.
 It's individual mom-and-pop stores selling items, so it's shipped as quickly as that person can get your item to the post office.
-They're not affected by warehouse issues or things like that.
+They're not affected by warehouse issues from the pandemic, or things like that.
 On the other hand, reliability can vary from seller to seller.
 If you buy from eBay, check the seller's feedback rating first.
 I personally would not buy from anyone with a rating of less than 99.0%, but your cutoff is up to you.

 Used books on Amazon